 Ready to respond

-Hertfordshire Growth Board is the way the county is now working together to manage growth.
-With the Hertfordshire population expected to rise by up to 175,000 by 2031, at least 100,000 new homes and jobs will need to be created over the same period.
+Hertfordshire Growth Board is the way the county is working together to deliver sustainable good growth for residents, communities and businesses.
+With Hertfordshire’s population expected to increase by 38,550 by 2043, this places increased demands for more housing, healthcare, schools and transport.
 This brings opportunities and challenges.
 Hertfordshire Growth Board is ready to respond.

-Hertfordshire Growth Board is made up of the County Council, the 10 district and borough councils, the NHS Hertfordshire & West Essex Integrated Care System, Homes England and Hertfordshire Local Enterprise Partnership.
-Working together is how we continue our ‘joint’ success and create opportunities for everyone, now and in the future.
+Hertfordshire Growth Board is made up of the County Council, the 10 district and borough councils, the NHS Hertfordshire & West Essex Integrated Care Board (ICB), Homes England, Hertfordshire Local Enterprise Partnership and the Police and Crime Commissioner.
+Working together is how we continue our ‘joint’ success, create opportunities for everyone, now and in the future, and make Hertfordshire a better place to live, work and thrive.

 Sustainable Hertfordshire